artandrey/event-driven/packages/core/README.md

 **Event Publisher (IEventPublisher)** - Interface for publishing events to external systems.
 Publishers are responsible for sending events to external message brokers or other systems.

-**Event Subscriber (IEventSubscriber)** - Interface for subscribing to events.
-Used for in-app synchronous events, similar to an event emitter.

 **Handler Register (IHandlerRegister)** - Interface for the handler register service.
 Responsible for registering handlers and retrieving handler signatures.

 ## Scoped Handlers with Context